 Parekowhai is one of our most important contemporary artists.
 His work has been included in many important exhibitions, including the Venice Biennale (2011), Asia-Pacific Triennial (2006-2007), Gwangju Biennale (2004) and the Biennale of Sydney (2002).
 His work is held in significant public and private collections throughout New Zealand and Australia, as well as in several notable collections globally.

 In his works Parekowhai plays with ideas of camaraderie, tools of teaching and learning, as well as quotations from modern art history and popular culture.
-His work being described as emphasising the extraordinariness of the ordinary.
+His work has been described as emphasising the extraordinariness of the ordinary.

 The cost of the sculpture, including installation, was $70,000.